dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 The above example assumes that there is a `/views` folder in the project which contains an `Index.cshtml` file.

-One of the arguments passed into the `razorView` handler is the mime type to be returned by the handler.
-In this example it is set to `text/html`, but if the Razor page represents something different (like an SVG image template for example) then with the `razorView` handler a different `Content-Type` can be set as well.
+One of the parameters passed into the `razorView` handler is the mime type which should be returned by the handler.
+In this example it is set to `text/html`, but if the Razor page would represent something different (like an SVG image template for example) then with the `razorView` handler you can also set a different `Content-Type` as well.

-In most cases `text/html` is probably the desired mime type and therefore there is a second handler called `razorHtmlView` which does exactly that:
+In most cases `text/html` is probably the desired `Content-Type` of your response and therefore there is a second handler called `razorHtmlView` which does exactly that:

 <pre><code>let model = { WelcomeText = "Hello World" }